 RouteLint 1.
 General information 1.1 Facility RouteLint is an application that qualifies as a service under Category 4 of Annex II to Directive 2012/34/EU.
 1.2 Supplier ProRail 1.3 Term of validity The service is offered during the term of the Network Statement.
-2. Function 2.1 Description RouteLint provides the driver with dynamic trip information on the current track occupation on his route.
+2. Function 2.1 RouteLint provides the driver with dynamic trip information on the current track occupation on his route.
 As a result, the driver receives data on trains that are running ahead and the train behind it that is being obstructed.
 RouteLint also provides information on inserting, branching and intersecting trains and the current delay of the trains on the route and planned arrivals, departures and short stops during the journey (the so-called 'service card').
 The timetable information shown in the app (the service card) represents only a limited part of the timetable of the displayed train.
 The complete timetable of the driver as provided by the railway undertaking remains leading.
-3. Description of the facility 3.1 Locations N/A 3.1.1 Availability Availability of application: 7 x 24 hours (subject to fixed times for maintenance to be determined).
+Description of the facility 3.1 Locations N/A 3.1.1 Availability Availability of application: 7 x 24 hours (subject to fixed times for maintenance to be determined).
 Availability of service desk: 7 x 24 hours.
 3.1.2 Technical characteristics N/A 3.1.3 Planned changes There are no planned changes.
-4. User charges 4.1 Information regarding the user charge The use of this service is subject to a charge of € 0.009675 per forecast train kilometre.
+4. User charges 4.1 Information regarding the user charge The use of this service is subject to a charge of € 0.008753 per forecast train kilometre.
 4.2 Information regarding the discount on the user charge N/A 5.
 User conditions 5.1 Legal requirements An SLA is part of the Access Agreement, the model version of which can be found on the ProRail website .
 5.2 Technical requirements made of railway vehicles N/A 5.3 Independent use N/A 5.4 IT systems Provision of the RouteLint Interface to provide the driver with real-time information on his route.
 The information can be accessed in two ways: via RouteLint data or via a RouteLint app on the device made available by the railway undertaking.
 The application can also be accessed by existing users at Logistics Portal> Applications.
-6. Capacity request 6.1 Access request If you want to use ProRail applications, you need a ProRail account as a client of ProRail: If your railway undertaking is not yet a client of ProRail, you can click for further information on the request procedure.
-If your railway undertaking is already a client of ProRail, but you do not yet have an account, request one via your administrator.
-If you have a ProRail account, you can request access to an application via IDM.
+6. Capacity request 6.1 If you want to use ProRail applications, you need a ProRail account as a client of ProRail: If your railway undertaking is not yet a client of ProRail, you can click for further request procedure.

 RouteLint If you want to use the RouteLint data to connect to your own Driver Advisory System (DAS), contact Product Management Information and ICT Services (informatiediensten@prorail.nl).
-6.2 Handling time A maximum handling time of two weeks applies between the request for and granting of access to the application.
+6.2 A maximum handling time of two weeks applies between the request for and gran access to the application.
 6.3 Information on capacity availability and temporary capacity restrictions N/A